IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 -   When deleting a PersistentVolumeClaim (PVC), the persistent volume (PV) remains until all snapshots of the specific PV are deleted.
 -   When using the CSI (Container Storage Interface) driver with IBM Spectrum® Virtualize family products, a snapshot can only be used to provision a new volume of equal size.

-**Note:** For volume snapshot limitations pertaining specifically to HyperSwap usage, see [HyperSwap usage limitations](#hyperSwap-usage-limitations).
+**Note:** For volume snapshot limitations pertaining specifically to HyperSwap usage, see [HyperSwap volume limitations](#hyperswap-volume-limitations).

 ## Volume clone limitations